wilhelmer/mkdocs-multirepo/README.md

 `element_id`: ID of the DOM element on the landing page where the links to the projects should be created.
 Default: `multirepo`.
 `target_dir`: Output directory.
 Default: `site`.
+`extra_files`: Additional files to be placed in the output directory.

 ### index.tpl